alysivji/advent-of-code/2021/README.md

 ### Run

-Look at `Makefile`
+- VSCode: `F5`
+- Terminal: `npx ts-node [path-to-file]`

 ## Test

-Need to figure out how to do it in TS
+Need to figure out how to do it in TS.
+What testing framework works is a good fit here?

+## Debugging

+- Use `debugger;` keyword to add breakpoint
+- `F5` to start debugger

+### Installation Notes

+- install [vscode-ts-debug](https://github.com/hagishi/vscode-ts-debug) and set up launch configuration
+- if there are linking errors: `npm link ts-node`

 ## Daily Impressions